back to the roots

 Interview with Gesa Hansen

 Designer Gesa Hansen loves wood as a material, its smell and texture, its natural character.
-She has created the new True Colours edition in cooperation with Bauwerk, inspired by nature and its elements.
+She has created the unique True Colours edition in cooperation with Bauwerk, inspired by nature and its elements.
 Being an interior designer, Hansen also participated in the shooting of the True Colours Edition at her own house near Paris.

 As a prominent interior designer, you mostly work on furniture.
 How is your project with Bauwerk—designing parquet—different from your usual work?